 "Our goal isn't to break the plant matter down, because everything we need is on the surface of the plant," Metcalf said.
 "We're not breaking the plant down in any way to get the extra bitter compounds.
 We're going for the cannabinoids in the trichome on the outside."

 Metcalfe's team uses what is known as a lipid infusion process to create the oils used in tinctures, capsules and salves.
 What they do is steep the plant almost like a tea in either coconut oil or MCT oil (depending on the end product, since coconut oil can solidify when room temperature drops) at a set temperature for a specific time and pressure.
-Then they strain the hemp and dilute it into the correct concentration.
+Then they strain the hemp and dilute it to the correct concentration.

 "There's no risk of consuming butane, hexane or heptane," she said.
 "Tons of companies use chemical solvents in botanical extractions, but you have to be so careful and meticulous to get all the solvents out.
 The FDA has acceptable levels of chemical solvents in products, but nobody would want to eat even two parts per million of butane.
 That sounds kind of gross."